matanboas/Maslul/README.md

 ├── data/           # Data sources and repository implementations ├── domain/         # Business logic and use cases
-├── ui/             # Composable screens and UI components ├── theme/          # Design system and theming
+├── ui/             # Composable screens and UI components └── README.md
-├── assets/         # Images and logo assets
-└── README.md
 ```